 Last week we asked you what you'd do if you won big.
 Did you decide you'd fly one way to Mauritius?
 Or maybe you'd prefer a house in the countryside or a new car?
 Either way, you need to be in it to win it!

-Progressive jackpots are available at most casinos, and if you're hoping for a sizable windfall then you should be playing games that are linked to them.
+Progressive jackpots are available at most casinos, and if you're hoping for a sizeable windfall then you should be playing games that are linked to them.

 You’ll find plenty of games that are linked to a huge jackpot – including table & card games like video poker.